DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/toolbar.md

 # Toolbar Plugin Reference

-A plugin that renders Grid's toolbar.
+A plugin that renders the Grid toolbar.

 ## User Reference